 No studies have been carried out in Rivers Sate, Nigeria, to determine the pattern of antibiotic susceptibility to GABHS pharyngitis.
 This study is therefore aimed at identifying the antibiotic susceptibility of GABHS in our locality.

 MATERIALS AND METHODS

 Study design

-This was cross-sectional school-based study in Emohua Local government Area (EMOLGA) of Rivers State involving pupils of primary schools (public and private).
+This was cross-sectional school-based study in Emohua Local government Area (EMOLGA), in Rivers State, Nigeria, involving pupils in public and private primary schools.

 Study site